TothZoltan77/TothZoltan77/README.md

 <!---
 TothZoltan77/TothZoltan77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->My name is Zoltán Tóth.
 I am currently learning html, css.
+I am interested in multimedia.
+I want to be a programmer.
+I handle photoshop and sony vegas at a high level